 The Isle of Arran is an island off the western coast of Scotland.
 The Sannox and Corrie coast lies on the north-eastern side of the island, directly east of the granite mountains that protrude to the north of the island.
 A ferry must be taken to the island from mainland Scotland at Ardrossan, roughly 33 miles south-west of Glasgow.

 The rocks that make up the Sannox and Corrie coast range in age from Devonian (370 million years ago) to late Carboniferous (up to 299 million years ago).
-What’s great about this coast is that the rocks are all exposed and unmetamorphosed, so walking along and following them tells a great story of the history of the coast and the island.
+What’s great about this coast is that the rocks are all exposed, so walking along and following them tells a great story of the history of the coast and the island.

 To begin your walk at the oldest rocks, start at the north Sannox coast.
 The first rocks you’ll see are the Devonian interbedded sandstones.
 These range from sandstones with evident bedding to coarse conglomerates that were deposited during higher turbidity flows.